Anomalous-Sentiment/SINoALICE-Tracker/README.md

 ## Final Comments
 I'm quite happy with the end product, although it's a shame that it didn't get much use before end of service was announced.
 It's really quite nice to make something that make something that you'd use for yourself.

 At any rate, it was certainly an educational journey, and as for me, I'll be on my way looking for a goddamned job.
-Actually, to be honest, this was also a way for me to build a "portfolio" of sorts as I searched for a job, but it turns out it's a lot harder than I thought to get a job without experience or a silver tongue.
+Actually, to be honest, this was also a way for me to build a "portfolio" of sorts as I searched for a job, but it turns out it's a lot harder than I thought to get a job without professional experience or a silver tongue.
 Well, I digress.

 I'm not sure if JP has something like this here (only one I know is Deachsword), but if anyone wants to try to adapt this for JP, feel free.
 Although I hear JP has their fair share of troubles too these days.